WHAT IS CHIROPRACTIC?

 It is a good idea to wear comfortable clothes and shoes for your visit to the chiropractor.
 Your chiropractor may ask you to change into a gown to perform some of these tests:

 - a test of your reflexes, strength and sensations

 - an X-ray of your spine

-- an analysis of your movement — she will observe how you walk, turn, bend or lift things, as well as how your body moves in the affected area
+- an analysis of your movement.
+They will observe how you walk, turn, bend, or lift things; as well as how your body moves in the affected area

 Tip: Bring a copy of any X-rays or radiology reports you have.
 These assessments give your chiropractor a better picture of your complete health.